 Dear <<firstName>>,

-We at Capital Blue are committed to helping you receive the best care with simple and convenient solutions.
-As part of that commitment, you will soon receive Minuteful Kidney - a preventive at-home test that checks for kidney damage.
+We at Capital Blue are committed to helping you get the best care through simple and convenient solutions.
+As part of that commitment, you will soon receive Minuteful Kidney, a preventive at-home test that checks for kidney damage.

 Great news!
 Your Minuteful Kidney kit is on the way and should arrive at your door in the next few days.

-The kit you will receive comes with easy-to-follow instructions for you to perform a urine test in the comfort of your home and receive real-time results to securely and easily share with your doctor.
+The kit you are being sent comes with easy-to-follow instructions for you to perform a urine test in the comfort of your home.
+You will receive real-time results that can be securely and easily shared with your doctor.

 What's next?

-Download the Minuteful Kidney app that will guide you through the test.
-That way you’ll be ready to go once your kit arrives:
+Download the Minuteful Kidney app.
+It will guide you through the test.
+That way, you’ll be ready to go once your kit arrives:

 [Download to start]